-These initiatives on cloud computing build on the strategy unveiled by the Commission in 2012 for unleashing the potential of cloud computing in Europe.
+Current initiatives on cloud computing build on the strategy unveiled by the Commission in 2012.
 The strategy outlined actions to deliver a net gain of 2.5 million new European jobs, and an annual boost of €160 billion to the European Union GDP (around 1%), by 2020.

 The strategy was designed to speed up and increase the use of cloud computing across all economic sectors.
 This strategy was the result of an analysis of the overall policy, regulatory and technology landscapes and of a wide consultation with stakeholders, to identify ways to maximise the potential offered by the cloud.
 The document set out the most important and urgent additional actions.
 It represented a political commitment of the Commission and served as a call on all stakeholders to participate in implementing these actions.
 Working groups were established to engage stakeholders.